aws/aws-cdk/packages/@aws-cdk/ec2/README.md

 });
 ```

+The example above is one possible configuration, but the user can use the
+constructs above to implement many other network configurations.

 The `VpcNetwork` from the above configuration in a Region with three
 availability zones will be the following:
  * IngressSubnet1: 10.0.0.0/24